AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Designing Score Prediction Model for Anime-Like Speech

 \section{Designing Score Prediction Model for Anime-Like Speech}

-The multivariate acoustic analysis in the previous section established a simple but interpretable baseline for pairwise anime-likeness prediction.
-While that baseline confirms the multidimensional nature of the target attribute, we further train end-to-end prediction models on top of frozen SSL encoders and show that they substantially surpass the acoustic-feature baseline.
+As this baseline confirms the multidimensional nature of the target attribute, we further train end-to-end prediction models on top of frozen SSL encoders and show that they substantially surpass the acoustic-feature baseline.